Course Title: Engaged in Research

 - Locate your research in a broader field, through active participation in colloquia activities.

-- Synthesise reflection and scholarly readings to inform and articulate methodological orientation.
+- Synthesise reflection and scholarly readings to better inform and articulate theoretical, methodological, and political aspects of your honours thesis.

 Overview of Learning Activities